 - Associate Professor of Professional Practice in Theatre, Sandra Goldmark, teaches design, and focuses her research on circular economy solutions to overconsumption and waste.
 She is the founder of the social enterprise, Fixup, which employs local technicians to repair household items, re-envisioning repair as a part of a sustainable circular economy.
 She also serves as Barnard's first Director of Sustainability and Climate Action.

+Through the Provosts Office, faculty have access to external funding opportunities to support and develop their research.
 Learn more about the research being done at Barnard, as well as opportunities for student research.

 Alumnae, Careers, and Internship Opportunities